Works

 Biography

-Joseph Thomas Rolph, an accomplished Canadian Impressionist and Modern artist, was born in London, England, in 1831.
-His journey as an artist began in the mid-1840s when he studied at the School of Design, Somerset House, London.
-This early training laid the foundation for his diverse artistic pursuits.
+Joseph Thomas Rolph (Sept 8, 1831-1916), an accomplished Canadian Impressionist painter, was born in London, England.
+His education as an artist began in the mid-1840s when he studied at the School of Design, Somerset House, London.
+This early training laid the foundation for his artistic pursuits.

-In 1857, seeking new horizons, Rolph emigrated to Toronto, Canada, marking the beginning of a significant phase in his career.
-In Toronto, he initially worked as an engraver and die sinker, showcasing his meticulous skill in these crafts.
+In 1857, seeking new horizons, Rolph emigrated to Toronto, Canada.
+There he initially worked as an engraver and die sinker, showcasing his meticulous ability in these crafts.
 He also became a partner in the firm Rolph, Smith & Co., active from 1857 to 1889, where he continued to hone his engraving skills.

 Despite the demands of his profession, Rolph's passion for painting never waned.
 He dedicated his spare time to creating oil and watercolour landscape views, primarily focusing on the serene and picturesque landscapes of southern Ontario.
 His work also featured scenes from England, Maine, and Nova Scotia.
 Rolph's ability to capture the essence of these landscapes in his paintings earned him considerable recognition.